Dru Yearwood: New York Red Bulls

 On 5 August 2020 it was announced that Yearwood joined Major League Soccer club New York Red Bulls.
 Yearwood was signed on a Young Designated Player deal.
 Yearwood made his debut for the Red Bulls coming on as a substitute in a 3–0 loss against the Philadelphia Union.
 On 11 September 2021, Yearwood scored his first senior goal in a 1–1 draw against DC United.
 On 24 July 2022, Yearwood scored his first of the season and assisted on another goal for New York in a 4–3 victory over Austin FC.
 For his efforts during the match, Yearwood was named to the MLS Team of the Week.
 On 2 August 2022, Yearwood opened the scoring for New York in a 5–4 loss to Colorado Rapids.
 On 9 September 2022, Yearwood was fined and suspended for four games following an incident at the end of a match against the Philadelphia Union on 3 September where, in a moment of frustration, he kicked the ball into the stands which subsequently struck a fan in the face.
 Yearwood apologized for his actions via the team's Twitter account.

 Nashville SC

 Yearwood was acquired by Nashville SC on 11 December 2023.
 He was released by Nashville following their 2024 season.

 Rotherham United

 On 19 July 2025, Yearwood returned to England, joining League One side Rotherham United on a one-year deal with the option to extend.

+On 13 July 2026, Yearwood joined Liga Portugal 2 side Chaves.